-Following a £12m refurbishment, The Bowes Museum brings a global name to the Barnard Castle treasure house this autumn with the opening of Damien Hirst: Print Maker .
-This world class ...more
+Following a £12m refurbishment, The Bowes Museum brought a global name to the Barnard Castle treasure house with the opening of this world class exhibition ...more

 British Sporting Art

-British Sporting Art, will explore the genre of Sporting Art in Britain, from horseracing and hunting to boxing, football and cricket...more
+This exhibition explored the genre of Sporting Art in Britain, from horseracing and hunting to boxing, football and cricket...more

 A Warning To Heretics

-One of the oldest and most intriguing paintings in The Bowes Museum’s collection is the focal point of a display....more
+One of the oldest and most intriguing paintings in The Bowes Museum’s collection was the focal point of a display....more